EMDR for Depression: How Therapy Can Transform Your Life

-What concrete benefits will you actually gain from depression therapy?
+What concrete benefits will you actually gain from treating depression with therapy?
 And how will the skills you learn in therapy improve your life outside of therapy?
 If you’re curious about whether therapy is right for you, learning more about how the right therapist can help you find joy in life again might prompt you to ask for help.

 Here are a few ways depression therapy can change your life for the better.